MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hcn/hcn-declaration-handles.md

 ## HCN_Network

-An HCN Network is an entity that is used to represent a host compute network and its associated system resources and policies.
+An HCN Network is an entity that's used to represent a host compute network and its associated system resources and policies.
 An HCN network typically can include:

 - A set of metadata (ID, name, type)
 - A virtual switch